Vardhan, Jeevan bring star power to 25th edition of tennis Nationals | Devdiscourse

 On the women's side, Sowjanya Bhavisetti will lead the field as talented Mahak Jain is absent this time from the event.
 Bhuvana Kalva, who overcame troubles in personal life, will be the second seed in the main draw, which also features multiple-time champion Prerna Bhambri and Sai Samhita.

-The winners both in senior and junior (U-18) champions will be richer by Rs 3 lakh each.
+The winners both in senior and junior (U-18) categories will be richer by Rs 3 lakh each.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)